Ofgem-Accredited Energy Comparison

 With average household spending on energy bills hitting £113 per month, and around 50% of GB customers remaining on a default tariff (which is usually more expensive for the same energy consumption compared to other tariffs) according to the Office of Gas and Electricity Markets (Ofgem), a significant proportion on consumers could save money by switching to a better energy tariff.

 - Types of Meters

 How to Switch Energy Supplier

 Ofgem is encouraging consumers to check competing energy tariffs and switch to a better deal, if one exists.
-To facilitate this process, Ofgem have even offered accreditation to some price comparison sites - this means that Ofgem approves these sites for displaying accurate and fair pricing/tariff information.
-As Ofgem is the government regulator tasked with protecting UK consumers interests when it comes to energy prices, these twelve Ofgem-accredited price comparison sites should give you the best chance of finding a cheaper energy deal.
+To facilitate this process, Ofgem have even offered accreditation to some price comparison sites—this means that Ofgem approves these sites for displaying accurate and fair pricing/tariff information.
+As Ofgem is the government regulator tasked with protecting UK consumers interests when it comes to energy prices, these eleven Ofgem-accredited price comparison sites should give you the best chance of finding a cheaper energy deal.
 Check energy tariffs for your area on two or three of the sites to get the best deal.

 Ofgem Approved Energy Switching Sites

 Once you find the cheapest energy deals available to you, call your current provider.
 Confirm the details of your current tariff then ask if they can match the best deal you found online at the price comparison sites.

 Hopefully your existing company can offer you a cheaper tariff, if they have one.
 One benefit of staying with your current provider is that they may waive any exit fees associated with leaving your current tariff early.
 The chart below shows why it is so important to be an active price checker—there is a significant difference in tariffs across the market which means people on a default tariff may be leaving a lot of money on the table.

 What Information do you Need to Switch?